astronicmn/stellar-atmospheres/README.md

 # stellar-atmospheres
-Some codes used for the exercises developed in the Stellar Atmospheres course."
+Some codes used for the exercises developed in the Stellar Atmospheres course.